10 Must-See Northland Attractions: Photo Locations in New Zealand

 St. James Church stands above the Mission House and Stone Store.

-The start of the track to Wairere Falls you’ll find behind the car park below St. James Church.
+The start of the track to Wairere Falls is behind the car park below St. James Church.

 Paihia is an area where you can do as much or as little as you like.
 The beach is right in front of the township with shops, restaurants, cafes and more to keep you occupied.